-For 2013, you can contribute $3,250 if you have self-only coverage or $6,450 if your family is covered.
-And, if you’re 55 or older, you can contribute an additional $1,000.
+For 2014, you can contribute $3,350 if you have an individual plan.
+Or $6,550 for a family plan.
+If you’re 55 or older, you can add an additional $1,000.

-* Investing in mutual funds involves risk, including possible loss of capital.
+The 6 percent rate of return is for illustration only.
+Actual returns will vary.
+Investing in mutual funds involves risk, including possible loss of capital.